icub-tech-iit/training-matlab-rev-lights/README.md

 ## The goal 🎯

-The purpose of this project is learn how to combine Simulink, Simscape and Stateflow and how we cane use them to control a gear selection system with a LED feedback coming from a [NUCLEO-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) board.
+The purpose of this project is learn how to combine Simulink, and Stateflow and how we cane use them to control a gear selection system with a LED feedback coming from a [NUCLEO-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) board.

 ## Tasks